January 13, 2026

 On November 28, the head of the National Agency of Disaster Management (BNPB) said the disaster was not as “harrowing” as portrayed on social media.
 Subsequently, President Prabowo Subianto announced on December 1 that a ‘national disaster status’ was ‘unnecessary’ as the situation was ‘improving’.
 Foreign Minister Sugiono further rejected foreign aid on December 5, stressing the Indonesian government’s disaster management capabilities.

-As of 19 December, fatalities have reached 1,071, with a total of 111,620 displaced, including 58,333 women (52 percent).
+By 19 December, atalities had escalated to 1,071, with the number of displaced rising to 111,620 people, including 58,333 women (52 percent).

-Women are up to 14 times more likely than men to die in disasters.
+Currently, women are up to 14 times more likely than men to die in disasters.
 This is largely attributed to women’s disproportionate responsibility for caring for other vulnerable groups, including children, the elderly, and people with disabilities.
 This limits their mobility in evacuation and increases their physical and psychological strain in the aftermath of a disaster.

 These risks are compounded by unequal access to aid, inadequate hygiene products and sanitation, and heightened exposure to sexual harassment and domestic violence, particularly when relocation sites lack gender-segregated accommodation, according to Andy Yentriyani, Chair of Komnas Perempuan